-- J. Avoid bends in underground telecommunications conduits and ducts.
-Do not include more than two 90- degree bends between pulling points when installing underground pathways.
-Never exceed a 90-degree bend.14 - K. All conduit bends must be long, sweeping bends with a radius not less than: - 1.
+- F. Seal the building and MH ends of each pathway to prevent rodents, water, or gases from entering the building or MH.
+Use rubber conduit plugs or duct sealer, depending upon the conditions.
+Reseal conduits after cable is placed in them.
+13 - G. Set trench minimum depth to provide 24 inches of cover from the top of the conduit or concrete envelope to final grade.
+14 - H. Design ductbanks to slope toward MHs at not less than 4 inches per 100 feet.
+15 - I. Avoid bends in underground telecommunications conduits and ducts.
+Do not include more than two 90-degree bends between pulling points when installing underground pathways.
+Never exceed a 90-degree bend.16 - J. All conduit bends must be long, sweeping bends with a radius not less than: - 1.
 Six times the internal diameter of conduits 2 inches or smaller, or - 2.
-Ten times the internal diameter of conduits larger than 2 inches.15 - L. Provide concrete encased ductbank construction for underground telecommunications pathways when: - 1.
+Ten times the internal diameter of conduits larger than 2 inches.
+17 - K. Provide concrete encased ductbank construction for underground telecommunications pathways when: - 1.
 The cables are part of the telecommunications main system facility. - 2.
-The conduits serve a critical facility such as: - safety/security operations centers, - fire stations, - telecommunications centers, or - computer centers. - 3.
+The conduits serve a critical facility such as - Safety/security operations centers - Fire stations. - Telecommunications centers. - Computer centers. - 3.
 Minimum conduit depth of 24 inches cannot be attained. - 4.
-Conduits pass under roads, driveways, or parking lots that cannot maintain a 36" depth - 5.
+Conduits pass under roads, driveways, or parking lots. - 5.
 Bend points might be subject to movement.

-Use concrete with a minimum compressive strength of 3,000 lb/in2.
-Place reinforcing bars at joints between concrete pours and at any location subject to extra stress.16
+Use concrete with a minimum compressive strength of 2500 lb/in2.
+Place reinforcing bars at joints between concrete pours and at any location subject to extra stress.
+18

-- M. Install a 4/0 AWG bare copper ground cable centered within each ductbank; connect to ground cable in MHs and ground bars in building entrance telecommunications rooms using irreversible compression connectors. - N. Refer to Figure G5010-1 for maximum section lengths between MHs.17 Increasing the radius of bends significantly extends the length of duct runs between MHs.
+- L. Install a 4/0 AWG bare copper ground cable centered within each ductbank; connect to ground cable in MHs and ground bars in building entrance telecommunications rooms using exothermic welds or IEEE 467 certified compression connectors. - M. Refer to Figure G4030-1 for maximum section lengths between MHs.
+19 Increasing the radius of bends significantly extends the length of duct runs between MHs.
 When bend radii of less than 10 ft are used, section lengths are reduced drastically.